ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 third-party C and assembly development.

-As a TI-Nspire user, installing Ndless on your calculator will enhance the Operating System with the functions required to run assembly programs until the next reboot.
+As a TI-Nspire user, installing Ndless on your calculator will enhance the Operating System with the functions required to run assembly programs.

 What do I need to install it on a TI-Nspire?
 ============================================